adamdelancey/ms3-tips/README.md

 <p><img src="documentation/screenshots/data.jpg"></p>

-For the needs of this website I did need to use other data types in MongoDB.
+For the needs of this website I did not need to use other data types in MongoDB.

 # Accessibility

 ## Alt Tags

 In order to ensure that all images are accessible for those using a screen reader, I have ensured that all images used throughout the site include alt tags.

 # Technologies used